Fifty-Two Form Poetry Challenge: Introduction

 Poetry Challenge!

-What you’ll need to play along at home:
+What you’ll need to play along:

 About the Author

-As an amateur songwriter, I’m especially interested in the intersection between music and poetry, and I’m excited to explore all the possible ways I may find to incorporate aspects of what I learn through this process into my songwriting endeavors.
+As a songwriter, I’m especially interested in the intersection between music and poetry, and I’m excited to explore all the possible ways I may find to incorporate aspects of what I learn through this process into my songwriting endeavors.
 I believe all things are enhanced by the clarity, power, and imagination that a poetic perspective can bring.

-This is my very first attempt at undertaking such a lengthy challenge, and will also be my first time regularly publishing online.
+This is my first attempt at such a lengthy challenge, and will also be my first time regularly publishing online.
 I embark on this adventure on the day of my 36th birthday.
 Please wish me luck, courage, and fortitude!

 References and Acknowledgements